THE GREEN SHAKER KITCHEN

-This beautiful, relaxed shaker kitchen is is in the basement of a Georgian Townhouse in Bath, which is full of interesting original features.
-The kitchen cabinets complement and enhance the room and provide a modern kitchen that is sympathetic to the history of the house.
+Nestled in the basement of a Georgian townhouse in Bath, this beautiful, relaxed Shaker kitchen is full of interesting and original features.
+Thoughtful cabinetry provides a kitchen that is fully sympathetic to the history of the home.

 The Green Shaker Kitchen – The Brief

-An adjoining butlers pantry houses the fridge and freezer along with a wine fridge and other storage and a utility room houses the washing machine and tumble dryer.
+An adjoining Butler’s pantry houses the fridge and freezer, along with a wine fridge.

-Original stone flooring, panelling and a button back sofa along with the client’s vintage Oak farmhouse table give a classic, relaxed, lived in look and beautifully contrast with the contemporary features of the dining chairs, anglepoise wall lights and the table pendant lights.
+Original stone flooring, panelling and a button-back sofa add to the classic, relaxed, lived-in look our client was keen to pursue.
+We love how their vintage oak farmhouse table beautifully contrasts with the contemporary features of the dining chairs, anglepoise wall lights and table pendant lights.

 “We were delighted with our choice of Sustainable Kitchens for our house.
 From the design through to the installation, they were thoroughly professional and a joy to work with.
 We particularly enjoyed the attention to detail during the design phase, as well as the time taken to ensure the design made the most of the available space and captured everything we desired.
 The finished product is fantastic and a real pleasure to use!

 Base Cabinets – Farrow & Ball Green Smoke